TyXe-BDL/TyXe/README.md

 # TyXe
-Automatic BNN construction in pyro
+Automatic BNN construction for pytorch using pyro